Optional packages and related set authoring

 Note that like optional packages, a

-Bundle.Mapping.txt file for related sets will only work on Windows 10, version 1703.
-Additionally, your app's Target Platform Min Version should be set to 10.0.15063.0.
+Bundle.Mapping.txt file for related sets will only work on Windows 10, version 1703 or higher.
+Additionally, your app's Target Platform Min Version should be set to 10.0.15063.0 or higher.

 Debugging a related set optional project is not currently supported in Visual Studio.
 To work around this issue, you can deploy and launch the activation (Ctrl + F5) and manually attach the debugger to a process.
 To attach the debugger, go the "Debug" menu in Visual Studio, select "Attach to Process...", and attach the debugger to the main app process.